jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-what if we free s1?
+What if we free s1?

 ```C [1-15|12|14]
 char * allocate_string(char * str) {